The Hawaii Guide to Section 8 Housing

 What Is the Most Section 8 Will Pay in Hawaii?

-HUD bases the maximum amount of payments on the fair market rent value in Hawaii.
-Fair market rent is the 40th percentile of standard rental rates in a particular area, and it represents the cost of renting a moderately priced dwelling unit in the local housing market.
+HUD bases the maximum amount of payments on the fair market rent (FMR) value in Hawaii.
+FMR shows the average cost of a reasonably priced home, using the 40th percentile of rents in the area.

 The Section 8 voucher amount depends on the FMR, the family's income, and the local housing market conditions.
 The voucher generally covers the difference between 30% of the family's adjusted income and the price of the apartment.